AnarchyEcho/weatherCLI/README.md

 # weatherCLI
-### Project to see difference between fetching weather data for user chosen city in Shell and C++
+### Project to fetch weather data for user specified city with a Bash script